-The following new standards, amendments to standards or interpretation have been issued but not yet effective for the period ended 30 September 2019, and have not been applied in preparing these financial statements:
+The following new standards, amendments to standards or interpretation have been issued but not yet effective for the period ended 30 September 2020, and have not been applied in preparing these financial statements:

 NZ IFRS 17 Insurance Contracts.
 This standard provides a comprehensive accounting model for insurance contracts, covering recognition and measurement, presentation and disclosure.
 The principle of current balance sheet measurement of insurance contract liabilities with the recognition of profit over the period that services are provided is supplemented by specific adaption for contracts with direct participation features (variable fee approach) and a simplified approach for short duration contracts (premium allocation approach).
-The mandatory effective date is for periods beginning on or after 1 January 2021, although there is currently a proposal to defer that date to 1 January 2022.
+The mandatory effective date is for periods beginning on or after 1 January 2023.
 The adoption of this standard is to be assessed in future years with the likely impact to the financial statements.

-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS for the year ended 30 September 2019
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS

+for the year ended 30 September 2020